ethereum-optimism/Waffle-ERC20-Example/README.md

 }
 ```

-Here, we specify the new custom Optimistic Ethereum compiler we just installed and the new build path for our optimistically compiled contracts.
+Here, we specify the new custom Optimistic Ethereum compiler we just installed and the new build path for our compiled contracts.

 And we're ready to compile!
 All you have to do is specify the `waffle-ovm.json` config in your `waffle` command: